koszoru-kristof/EMG-GestureRecognition/README.md

 # Gesture recognition with EMG sensors

-This repository contains the project developed by Alessandro De Martini, Dal Mas Massimiliano, and Kristóf Koszoru during the academic year 2019/2020.
+Gesture recognition with MYO armband and various machine learning techniques.
+Model predictions used for controlling virtual helicopter in real-time in a unity3D environment.

+![EMGProject_image](https://github.com/koszoru-kristof/EMG---Myo-gesture-recognition/blob/f435db0a4ae26560d868a9042739bcb112ec8c69/EMGProject_image.jpg)

 ## About the project

-![EMGProject_image](https://github.com/koszoru-kristof/EMG---Myo-gesture-recognition/blob/f435db0a4ae26560d868a9042739bcb112ec8c69/EMGProject_image.jpg)

 The project described in this repository is related to a deep learning application used for serious game applications.
 An Electromyography sensor (Myo) has been used as a monitor system on the user's arm.
 The electromagnetic signals of muscle movements are sent to a neural network.
 The latter is connected with a server-client protocol to a Unity application.
 Therefore, it is possible to control the movements of a virtual object (e.g., a helicopter) with the gesture of the hand.